mozilla/stubattribution-tests/README.md

 ```

 Then you can run the tests using [Docker][].
 The `--mount` argument is
-important, as allows your `.saucelabs` to be accessed by the Docker container:
+important, as it allows your `.saucelabs` file to be accessed by the Docker container:

 ```
 $ docker build -t stubattribution-tests .